rehnd/qe-instructions/Instructions.md

 where X is the number of processors to compile with

+To compile in serial instead of parallel (but still with the Intel compiler), instead perform:

+    $ cd espresso-5.2.0
+    $ ./configure --prefix=`pwd` --disable-parallel
+    $ make pw -j X

+If using this, you should see that `ifort` is the compiler used (given that you have loaded the intel/2015 module).

 #### 2) Compiling TDDFT code
 Download the code and change to the downloaded directory.
 Then run: